Grosse Pointe Blank: Production

-Only the aerial footage of Lakeshore Drive was actually shot in Grosse Pointe.
-The city of Grosse Pointe Farms did not allow the filmmakers to use any shots of Grosse Pointe South High School for the movie due to the presence of alcohol in the reunion scenes.
 The majority of the film was shot in Monrovia, California.
-In a 1997 interview, actor John Cusack, who shares the film's screenwriting credit along with Jankiewicz, Steve Pink, and D. V. DeVincentis, said he would have liked to film on location in Grosse Pointe, but they were unable to move production to Michigan due to budget constraints.

-The scene where Martin is attacked by LaPoubelle while exploring the halls of his old high school was filmed at Reseda High School in the San Fernando Valley.
+Only the aerial footage of Lakeshore Road was actually shot in Grosse Pointe.
+The city did not allow the filmmakers to use any shots of Grosse Pointe South High School for the movie due to the presence of alcohol in the reunion scenes.
+In a 1997 interview, Cusack said he would have liked to film on location in Grosse Pointe, but they were unable to move production to Michigan due to budget constraints.
+The scene where Martin is attacked by Felix while exploring the halls of his old high school was filmed at Reseda High School.